aah217/KH_LAMMPS/README.md

-# KH-HPS_Lammps
+# Kim & Hummer Model A (KH A)[1] & Hydrophobicity Scale Model (HPS)[2] LAMMPS Implementation
-This project is an example of implementing continuous piecewise Lennard-Jones-like potentials in Lammps, such as Kim &amp; Hummer and the Hydrophobicity Scale Model.
+This project is an example of implementing continuous piecewise Lennard-Jones-like potentials in Lammps, such as KH A and HPS.
 Instead of writing a custom pair_style, only standard pair_styles are used.
+The primary downside of this method is that redundant pair_styles are required which lead to unnecessary inefficiency.
+However, this method can be used quickly and easily on most versions of LAMMPS without the need for being recompiled.
+That stated, the authors have only tested this method on a limited number of LAMMPS versions and can't guarantee it will work with every version.